elevont/prttl/DesignDecisions.md

 Therefore we decided to use it as the default, but make the new-lines approach available
 (under the CLI flag `-n`, `--single-leafed-new-lines`).
-We recommend using the new-lines option if you care more about a celan, consistent set of rules and diff minimization, and/or if the Turtle is primarily edited and viewed in a graphical way, rather then as text.
+We recommend using the new-lines option if you care more about a clean, consistent set of rules and diff minimization, and/or if the Turtle is primarily edited and viewed in a graphical way, rather then as text.